Samuel Carr (politician): Personal and plantation life

-Career
+Public career

 Carr served, from 1792 to 1802, as Captain of Cavalry in Albemarle County's First Battalion, 47th Regiment.
-During the War of 1812, he again served a Captain of Cavalry, this time with the Albemarle Volunteers, First Elite Corps, under Colonel Thomas Mann Randolph, his second cousin once removed.
+During the War of 1812, he again served a Captain of Cavalry, this time with the Albemarle Volunteers, First Elite Corps, under Colonel Thomas Mann Randolph (his second cousin once removed).
 This unit's mission was to defend Norfolk, but they saw little, if any, action.
 Carr was discharged in Richmond on September 20, 1814.

 Carr served in the Maryland House of Delegates during the 1801–1802 and 1802–1803 terms, representing Prince George's County, Maryland, before his return in 1803 to Virginia.
-He later served in both the Virginia House of Delegates and the Virginia Senate, and as a magistrate for Albemarle County, Virginia.
+He later served in both the Virginia House of Delegates (1818-1819) and the Virginia Senate (1835-1839).
+Carr also a justice of the peace in Albemarle County, Virginia.